The following policies and procedures apply to all on-admission transfer credit students at the University of Toronto Mississauga.

 On-Admission Transfer Credit Appeals

-You have one year from the date of your first registration at U of T Mississauga to request changes to your transfer credit assessment (refer to the UTM Academic Calendar for details).
-These changes can include: submission of outstanding course outlines for review, departmental interviews (if applicable), reassessment or credit adjustment requests, and requesting generic and unspecified credits without exclusions be marked as “extra”.
+You have until the end of your first term (December 31) at U of T Mississauga to request changes to your assessment.
+Changes may include: submission of outstanding course outlines for review, departmental interviews (if applicable), reassessment or credit adjustment requests, and requesting generic and unspecified credits without exclusions be marked as "extra".

 How can I appeal my transfer credit assessment?

-If you wish to have a credit re-evaluated, you must submit your request for an appeal via email to transfer.utm@utoronto.ca, and it must include:
+If you wish to have a credit re-evaluated, you must submit your request for an appeal via our online inquiry form for Transfer Students.
+Please ensure you include your U of T student number in the form, and the following information in the inquiry:

 Please note: Your appealed assessment is your final assessment.
 You cannot revert back to your original assessment after you have had an appeal.